my-language-skills/all-in-one-metadata/docs/documentation-2.md

 ![active Type](images/site_book_type_properties.png)

-By activating the clone of the information from the Site level to all the posts, Clear and Disable buttom will desappear.
+By activating the clone of the information from the Site level to all the posts, the Home page metadata of the selected properties will be clone to all the Post.
+Also the Clear and Disable buttom will desappear.

 ![active Type](images/site_book_type_properties_saved.png)